Try IBM StreamSets

 Deploy an Engine

-The StreamSets platform allows you to unlock your data without ceding control.
+IBM StreamSets allows you to unlock your data without ceding control.
 Deploy a StreamSets Data Collector engine to your local machine to maintain all ownership and control of your data.

 1. In the toolbar above the pipeline canvas, click Deployment, and then click Deploy Engine, as follows: